ArchNinjas/road-warrior/Architecture/ADRs/ADR-05-ReactJSforWeb&ReactNativeforMobile.md

 ## Consequences

 Look and feel ( UI) may not be excatly as native apps.
 But this is a conscious decision for cost effective & speedy development across 3 platforms during initial years.
-Once userbase is captured & platform matures, the Javascript platform may be replaced eventually for native UI & UX.
+Once user base is captured & platform matures, the Javascript platform may be replaced eventually with respetive native development(Ios & Android) for native UI & UX.